 - 5. Sustainability reporting case studies

-- 6. How sustainability software simplifies Net Zero, GRESB, DJSI, NABERS, NGER, ENERGYSTAR, CDP and CRC reporting
+- 6. How sustainability software simplifies Net Zero, GRESB, DJSI, NABERS, NGER, ENERGYSTAR, CDP and SECR reporting

 What is sustainability reporting software and what can it measure?